Full-time formal apprenticeship designed to equip the next generation

 Participate in the life and ministry of the partnering congregation

-Enroll in and complete CORS MDiv or MA degree requirements, including attendance in our core seminary courses (Tuesdays, 8:00 am–5:00 pm).
+Enroll in and complete CORS MDiv or MA degree requirements.

 Participate in mentoring relationships, meeting regularly with a primary mentor, and engaging in spiritual formation practices.